philippinespire/pire_ssl_data_processing/salarias_fasciatus/README.md

 ---

-**NOTE:** Sfa had a genome available at GenBank.
-We download it and mapped our read to chromosome 1 (to speed up the process)
+**NOTE:** Sfa has a genome available in GenBank.
+We downloaded it and mapped our reads to chromosome 1 (to speed up the process) in mkBAM.
+After viewing the BAMs files and published genome in IGV, we observe consistent fixed differences between these.
+Later, the mitochondrial genome was extracted using NOVOPlasty and difference of 0.5% was calculated between published and assembled genomes.

+This difference represents population divergence but is safely within species boundaries.
+We could not find the location where the sample was collected for the published genome but authors and their affiliations (and perhaps the sample itself) are from Japan.

+**Moving forward with our own assembly to develop probes**